 What is Agile?

 (And what does it have to do with law practice?)

 If you're new to capital-A Agile (or even if you just want a refresher), the best way to get up to speed is to subscribe to my Agile Attorney Bootcamp.
 It is a free 5-day email course to teach you the basics of Agile thinking and how you can apply it in your law practice.

 Kind Words from Clients

-John's work with us has been critical to the way we handle our work, and our confidence to grow as a team and as a practice.
+We have held annual workshops with John for three years now.
+His work with us has been critical to the way we handle our workload, and our confidence to grow as a team and as a practice.